-Although every LEGO fan event has unique aspects and activities, most west coast fan conventions in North America have a lot in common with a variety of games, presentations, brick badges, etc. Below are some details of what an AFOL (Adult Fan Of LEGO) can expect if they register as a VIB (Very Important Builder) and are attending Bricks LA for the first time.
+Although every LEGO fan event has unique aspects and activities, most west coast fan conventions in North America have a lot in common with a variety of games, presentations, brick badges, etc. Below are some details of what an AFOL (Adult Fan Of LEGO) can expect if they register as a VIB (Very Important Builder) and are attending Bricks LA.

 Many conventions offer custom badge bricks included with registration.
 These are usually 1×8 bricks which are printed or engraved with custom text that you choose.
 They are often used as a name badge and could have your name, location, LUG (LEGO User Group), a funny saying, or anything you like on them.

 Bricks LA offers two custom printed bricks with each VIB registration along with a printed Bricks LA brick featuring the con logo and year.
 If you don’t already have one, we suggest one of them be your name!

 Some people also enjoy customizing their brick badges and building on them.
 Have fun with it!

 When you arrive, please check-in at registration to receive your goodie bag and most importantly, your VIB pass which gives you access to the whole convention throughout the weekend.
 Be sure to wear your VIB pass for entry during public and non-public hours as well as entry to the VIB rooms upstairs which are exclusively for registered VIBs to use for games and activities.

 After checking in at registration, you’ll want to setup your MOC(s) (if you brought any) and meet your theme coordinator.